High yield value investing

-Over the next year the company produces £20 million of earnings and pays a £10 million dividend, so it retains £10 million of earnings.
+Over the next year, the company produces £20 million of earnings and pays a £10 million dividend, so £10 million of earnings are retained.

 That £10 million is added to the company’s existing £100 million of equity, leaving year-end equity at £110 million, an increase of 10%.